-The proposed house has a relatively simple design with a simple roofline and is oriented with a northeast aspect.
-The roofing material will consist of metal.
-The exterior wall material is to be wood (5/8" type X drywall underneath).
-Soffits are to be 3/4" thick plywood.
+The proposed house has a relatively simple design with a simple roofline and is oriented with a south aspect.

+The roofing material will consist of class A rated metal.
+The exterior wall material is to be adobe (earth plaster).
+Soffits are to be 3/4" thick hardi-board.

-The structure has ~30 medium sized windows with the primary viewing direction being toward the south and west side of the structure.
-Windows will be double glazed with low e-coated tempered glass and frames made of aluminum clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of wood.
+The structure has 10 small windows and 2 sliding doors with the primary viewing direction being toward the south side of the structure.
+Windows will be double glazed with low e-coating and frames made of aluminum clad wood frames.
+The 2 large sliding doors will be of tempered glass.
+Exterior doors are to be 1-3/4", fire-rated, and made of aluminum.

-The one deck will be constructed of wood materials and supported by timber posts set on concrete.
-The deck will be open and isolated from the surrounding landscape with gravel over a polyester weed barrier.
+The one deck will be constructed of concrete materials and supported by concrete and steel.
+The deck will be open and isolated from the surrounding landscape with crushed rock over a fabric weed barrier.